block-hczhai/block2-preview/README.md

 ### openMP

-If gnu openMP library `libiomp5` is not available, one can use intel openMP library.
+If gnu openMP library `libgomp` is not available, one can use intel openMP library.

 The following will switch to intel openMP library (incompatible with `-fopenmp`):